EDCD/EDMarketConnector/PLUGINS.md

 explicitly mentioned here is unsupported and may lead to your plugin breaking with future code changes.**

+`import L10n` - for plugin localisation support.

+`from theme import them` - So plugins can theme their own UI elements to match the main UI.

 `from config import appname, applongname, appcmdname, appversion , copyright, config` - to access config.